 In order to keep users happy you cannot remove images, so you must deliver and display them as quickly as possible to avoid your website having an image problem.

-Learn more about managing online images with Akamai Image Manager.
+Learn more about managing online images with Akamai Image & Video Manager.